-Figure 13 • HyperTerminal Showing CoreSysService Design Output
+Figure 14 • HyperTerminal Showing CoreSysService Design Output

-CBC-MAC Example
+2.8 CBC-MAC Example

 In cryptography, CBC-MAC is a technique for constructing a message authentication code from a block cipher.
 It uses the AES encryption in CBC mode.
 The IV used in first block is zero.
 Then a chain of blocks is created as each block depends on the proper encryption of the previous block.

-Figure 14 shows the technique for CBC-MAC.
+The following figure shows the computation technique for CBC-MAC of a message.

-Figure 14 • CBC-MAC of a Message
+Figure 15 • CBC-MAC Computation Diagram